Blogging habits to get into

 Long gone are the days where a website can rank up just by keyword stuffing.
 Google is looking for the best content to serve up to its users and as a result longer form tends to rank higher than short posts.
 However, the most important thing for blogging is valuable content.

-After that, you want to make sure that you are formatting your post with the right tags <H1, H2 etc>, title lengths, meta description and image alt-text.
+After that, you want to make sure that you are formatting your post with the right tags <H1, H2 etc>, title lengths, meta description, and image alt-text.
 This data helps Google accurately figure out what your post is about.
 And whether it is a good match for user search.
 If you fail to complete the basic SEO data, you might as well not bother posting because Google will not pick up your post as relevant.

 Google’s SEO algorithm is immensely complex – not even Google employees understand it all!
 It is currently thought to be a combination of around 200 factors.
 Clearly, it would be impossible to check every post for all 200 factors – we would never get anything posted.
-So, sites such as WordPress.org have plug-ins which help bloggers to focus on the most important factors.
-Personally I find Yoast the easiest tool for checking how I am doing with my important SEO factors.
+So, sites such as WordPress.org have plug-ins that help bloggers to focus on the most important factors.
+Personally, I find Yoast the easiest tool for checking how I am doing with my important SEO factors.

 4. Stellar Blogging Content

 With a massive choice of blogs, what gets you reading right to the last word?

 Entertaining and useful content is the key to effective blogging.
 Blog titles that promise much and deliver little will contribute to a high bounce rate from your site.
 It’s pretty hard getting users to click in the first place, so when they do, we should work EVEN HARDER to make them stay longer.